panoply/syncify/readme.md

 ### Why?

 I have been working on the Shopify platform for last several years and nothing the Shopify team maintain or have produced has actually helped in my productivity.
-Theme Kit (imo) is an utter mess.
-Syncify is fast, it's flexible and it will not lock you into some poorly thought through workflow and setup apparatus.
+Theme Kit is an embarrassment and reflective of how deeply out of touch the companies engineers are with theme development.
+Syncify is not like Theme Kit.
+This tool is fast, flexible, extensible, scalable and will not lock you into some poorly thought through workflow and setup apparatus.

 # Install